- About Us

 5. Can anyone take a course?
 Are there prerequisites?

 6. Is an online course the same as a face-to-face course?
-Are all courses available online?
+Which courses are available online?

 7. Do I have to attend the live webinars in an online course?

 8. I'm an instructor.
-How can I teach MREA courses at my institution?
+Can I teach MREA courses at my institution?

 11. What if I need to cancel a course registration?